HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/track-descriptions.md

 ### Use cases

 Quick writeup of the use cases for the Hackathon.
+**NOTE!
+The agenda is currently under active development and there changes will occur without further notice.**

 #### Pasientens måledata (PMD) FHIR API